 Naming Racism in Real-Time: Can You Handle the Truth?

-Leona Hess is a change leader, systems thinker, and experiential learning facilitator with extensive experience in planning for, creating and implementing training solutions and leadership development experiences to support transformational change.
+Leona Hess, PhD, MSW is a change leader, systems thinker, and experiential learning facilitator with extensive experience in planning for, creating and implementing training solutions and leadership development experiences to support transformational change.
 A transformational educator, she recently joined the Icahn School of Medicine at Mount Sinai as the Director of Strategy and Equity Education Programs where she is leading a structured process to support complex change with a focus on the people side of change related to Icahn’s Racism and Bias Initiative.

 Dr. Hess holds a Ph.D. from Columbia University, an MSW from NYU and a BS from George Washington University